It is very common to be confused between a domain name and a web hosting account.

 Once your website is created, you will need to store all of its files somewhere.

-This is where a web host comes in.
+This is where a Website Hosting Company comes in

 A web host will, as its name suggests, host all of your website’s content for people to access over the Internet.

 Your website may be digital, but its files still need to be stored on a physical hard drive and accessible on the Internet using a server.

 A web hosting normally refers to the web server (computer) that stores a lot of data files.

 A web hosting providers normally rent out web servers and network connection to the end-users or the resellers.

 There are many types of web hosts, so you want to find the one that’s easiest for you to work with.

 Some plans offer dedicated servers for your site and others will share these with other websites.